DNDEBUG/wofi-password/README.md

 <details>
   <summary>More</summary>
   <br>
-  I have used <pre>aes256</pre> for this script, but you can change it as you please (Read the openssl man page if you don't like it)
+  I have used <pre>$ aes256</pre> for this script, but you can change it as you please (Read the openssl man page if you don't like it)
   <br>
 for ```-iter``` i used 123 as example, but you don't need to use if if you don't want, you can omit the ```ITER``` flag in the script
   <br>